Philanthropy: Promoting equity through science and health philanthropy

+Through these approaches, philanthropy can significantly promote equity within scientific and health communities, leading to more inclusive and effective advancements.

+Types of philanthropy

+Philanthropy is defined differently by different groups of people; many define it as a means to alleviate human suffering and advance the quality of life.
+There are many forms of philanthropy, allowing for different impacts by different groups in different settings.

 Celebrity philanthropy

 Celebrity philanthropy refers to celebrity-affiliated charitable and philanthropic activities.
-It is an increasingly prevalent topic of scholarship in studies of 'the popular' vis-à-vis the modern and post-modern world.
+It is a scholarship topic in studies of "the popular" vis-à-vis the modern and post-modern world.
 Structured and systematised charitable giving by celebrities is a relatively new phenomenon.
 Although charity and fame are associated historically, it was only in the 1990s that entertainment and sports celebrities from affluent western societies became involved with a particular type of philanthropy.
-Celebrity philanthropy in contemporary western societies is not isolated to large one-off monetary donations by definition.
-It involves celebrities using their publicity, brand credibility and personal wealth to promote not-for-profit organisations, which are increasingly 'business-like' in form.
-This is sometimes termed as 'celanthropy' – the fusion of celebrity and cause as a representation of what the organisation advocates.
+Celebrity philanthropy in contemporary western societies is not isolated to large one-off monetary donations.
+It involves celebrities using their publicity, brand credibility, and personal wealth to promote not-for-profit organisations, which are increasingly business-like in form.

+This is sometimes termed as "celanthropy"—the fusion of celebrity and cause as a representation of what the organisation advocates.

 Implications on government and governance

-The advent of celebrity philanthropy has seen the contraction of government involvement in areas such as welfare support and foreign aid to name a few.
+The advent of celebrity philanthropy has coincided with the contraction of government involvement in areas such as welfare support and foreign aid to name a few.
 This can be identified from the proliferation of neoliberal policies.

-Conversely, public interest groups, not-for-profit organisations and the United Nations now budget extensive amounts of time and money to use celebrity endorsers in their campaigns.
-An example of this is the People's Climate March, which took place on 21 September 2014.
+Public interest groups, not-for-profit organisations and the United Nations now budget extensive amounts of time and money to use celebrity endorsers in their campaigns.
+An example of this is the People's Climate March of 2014.
 The demonstration was part of the larger People's Climate Movement, which aims to raise awareness of climate change and environmental issues more generally.
-Notable celebrities who are part of this campaign include actors Leonardo DiCaprio, Mark Ruffalo and Edward Norton.
+Notable celebrities who were part of this campaign included actors Leonardo DiCaprio, Mark Ruffalo, and Edward Norton.